kevin-li-195/blog/src/cv.md

 distribution of a complicated statistical process.
 Haskell's do-notation lets us intuitively describe the act of sampling from a Sample computation.

-An extension to the Sample monad is the MonteCarlo type, which allows us to generate MonteCarlo simulations also by monadic composition.
+An extension to the Sample monad is the StochProcess type, which allows us to construct stochastic processes by monadic composition.
-As the MonteCarlo type is built on top of the Sample monad, we can use the two together by simply lifting the Sample computation to the MonteCarlo type.
+As the StochProcess type is built on top of the Sample monad, we can use the two together by simply lifting the Sample computation to the StochProcess type.

 A better description can be found in one of my [blog posts](http://kevinl.io/posts/2016-08-17-sampling-monad.html).